 - Make connections with story and new information learned

-Create a class Slavery and Underground Railroad Thinking Chart on chart paper.
+- Slavery and Underground Railroad Thinking Chart printable

 This lesson uses the book as a starting point for a Social Studies unit on slavery and the Underground Railroad.

-1. Before reading the book have students complete the “What I ‘think’ I know” section of the Slavery and Underground Railroad Thinking Chart.
+Step 1: Before reading the book have students complete the “What I ‘think’ I know” section of the Slavery and Underground Railroad Thinking Chart printable.
 Give small post-it notes to each student to write their thinking on so later they can move their thinking to another section of the chart.
 It is important that students understand that some of the information that they write in this section may wind up not being true as they learn more about slavery and the Underground Railroad.

-4. Explain to the students that although the book they are going to have read to them is a picture book, it is based on a true story.
+Step 4: Explain to the students that although the book they are going to have read to them is a picture book, it is based on a true story.
 They will learn a great deal of information about slavery and how slaves were treated.
 Instruct them to write down the information they learn about slavery and the Underground Railroad on post-it notes when the teacher pauses throughout the story.
-Pause several times throughout the story to give students an opportunity to write down the ideas/facts they are learning.
+Pause several times throughout the story to give students an opportunity to write down the ideas and facts they are learning.

 For example: Pause after the fourth page of words.
 Some possible responses students might have are: